Should I Buy Gold or Silver in 2026? (7 Key Factors + Best Choice Explained)

 Alternative Inflation Measures (ShadowStats)

 Official CPI data is commonly used to adjust historical prices for inflation.
-However, some analysts argue that modern CPI calculations may understate true inflation over time due to changes in methodology.
+However, some analysts argue that modern CPI calculations may understate true inflation over time due to methodological changes.

 Shadow Government Statistics (ShadowStats) provides an alternative measure based on earlier inflation calculation methods.